 Other Infectious Diseases

 The interactive charts below show the local wastewater sampling results for three less common diseases of concern.
 Charts display Hepatitis A levels and the presence or absence of Candida auris (C. Auris) and mpox (formerly known as Monkeypox).
 Hepatitis A is a virus that can cause serious liver diseases and is usually acquired through ingesting contaminated foods or contact with material soiled by an infected person.
 C. auris is a yeast that can cause uncommon but serious illness, and is especially a concern in congregate settings like skilled nursing facilities.
 Mpox is a virus that causes rare illness, usually through intimate (skin-to-skin) contact with someone with mpox while they are symptomatic.
 Mpox is vaccine preventable.
 More information about mpox and resources in Marin can be found here.
-Any detection in wastewater of Hepatitis A, C.auris, or mpox indicates the likely presence of at least one person with infection in the community, which can prompt public health response.
+Measles is a highly contagious viral disease caused by the measles virus, spread through respiratory droplets from coughing or sneezing.
+It can lead to serious complications such as pneumonia or encephalitis, especially in unvaccinated individuals.
+West Nile virus (WNV) is a mosquito-borne virus that can cause illness ranging from mild flu-like symptoms to severe neurological disease such as meningitis or encephalitis.
+It is primarily transmitted through the bite of an infected mosquito, with most human infections occurring during warmer months when mosquito activity is highest.
+Any detection in wastewater of Hepatitis A, C.auris, mpox, measles, or WNV indicates the likely presence of at least one person with infection in the community, which can prompt public health response.